stormpath/stormpath-documentation/source/auth_n.rst

 When you created the Google Authenticator Factor, you also generated a QR Code image for your user to scan into their app.
 Challenging this factor now only requires you to prompt to enter in the code from their Authenticator app.

+.. only:: not (csharp or vbnet)

   Unlike the SMS challenge process, the Google Authenticator challenge process does not require you to create a Challenge resource.
 Instead, the Challenge is created and verified in one step.
 For more information about the Challenge resource, see :ref:`the Reference chapter <ref-challenge>`.

 Once you have collected the code from the user, submit it:

-.. only:: rest or csharp or nodejs or php or vbnet
+.. only:: rest or nodejs or php

   .. code-block:: http